turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

     - we recommend **eager loading** where possible, and use of the "bullet" gem to detect N+1 queries
   - We recommend considering the use of GraphQL to reduce the amount of RESTful CRUD endpoints you'll need to build
   - Requirement: using Rails caching and/or memoization to cache/memoize data retrieved from external APIs
-  - extension: Hosted on an alternate service provider (AWS, Digital Ocean, etc)
+  - Extension: Hosted on an alternate service provider (AWS, Digital Ocean, etc)

+- Extension: Using a microservice built in Sinatra for API consumption

 ---